1968 United States presidential election: Results

-This election was the last time until 1992 that the Democratic nominee won Connecticut, Maine, and Michigan and the last until 1988 that Washington voted Democratic, and the last time a Republican won the presidency without winning Alabama, Arkansas, Louisiana, Mississippi, and Texas.
-It was also the first time since 1888 that bellwether Coös County, New Hampshire did not support the winning candidate.
+This is one of two times in American history that a former vice president and an incumbent vice president were major party nominees, after 1800.
+As of 2024, this is the last time that all 50 states and the District of Columbia would vote under a winner-take-all system.
+Maine would begin allocating its electoral votes by congressional district in 1972 and Nebraska would begin doing the same in 1992.
 This was the first time since 1928 that North Carolina voted for a Republican, and the first since 1912 (only the second and final time since 1852) that Maine and Vermont did not support the same party.
-Similarly, it is the last time that Oregon and Washington did not support the same party, meaning the two neighboring states have only voted for different candidates twice in 100 years.
+Similarly, it is the second of two times that Oregon and Washington did not support the same party since 1920 (the other being in 1948).
 By losing New York, Nixon became the third victorious candidate to lose his home state, which also occurred in 1844, 1916, and 2016.
-This election and 1916 are the only times a winning presidential and vice-presidential each lost their home states.
+This election and 1916 are the only times a winning presidential and vice-presidential each lost their home state.
+This is also, as of 2025, the most recent election apart from 2016 (in which both major party nominees were registered in the same state) in which the winner of the electoral college won without winning their home state.

 Despite the narrow (0.7%) difference in the popular vote, Humphrey took only 35.5% of the electoral vote.
 This disparity prompted the introduction of the Bayh–Celler amendment in Congress, which would have replaced the Electoral College with a direct election of the presidency.
 The effort was not successful and the Electoral College is still in force.
+While winning the popular vote, Nixon did not win a majority of the popular vote; he was the last presidential candidate until Bill Clinton in 1992 to win the popular vote with a plurality, and the last Republican until Donald Trump in 2024 to do so.
+Nixon was also the last presidential candidate until Trump in 2024 to successfully make a political comeback by winning an election after losing a previous one.

-ResultsSource (Popular Vote): Source (Electoral Vote):
+Source (Popular Vote): Source (Electoral Vote):